drBenway/pixi-vn-wiki/start/canvas-transition.md

 * `props` (Optional): The properties of the effect.
 It corresponds to the props of the [Fade effect](/start/canvas-animations-effects.md#fade).
 * `priority` (Optional): The priority of the effect.

-The `removeWithDissolveTransition` function remove a canvas element with dissolve transition.
+The `removeWithDissolve` function remove a canvas element with dissolve transition.
 This function has the following parameters:

 * `alias`: The [alias](/start/canvas-alias.md) of the component to remove.
 * `props` (Optional): The properties of the effect.
 It corresponds to the props of the [Fade effect](/start/canvas-animations-effects.md#fade).